cern-eos/eos/doc/releases/beryl-release.rst

 Bug Fixes
 +++++++++
-- fix comparison beteen FQDN and hostname when registering FSTs with the MGM
+- fix comparison between FQDN and hostname when registering FSTs with the MGM
 - forward errno to client console when archive/backup command fails
 - fix accidental deletion of opaque info at the MGM for fsctl commands
 - various FUSE bugfixes